Convex-Dev/design/cad/004_accounts/README.md

 ### Addresses

-Every Account has an address, which is a unique ID that identified the account.
-These are conventionally shown in the format `#1234`, and are primitive values in the CVM in their own right.
+Every account has an address, which is a unique ID that identified the account.
+Addresses are conventionally shown in the format `#1234`, and are primitive values in the CVM in their own right.

 Addresses are assigned sequentially whenever new accounts are created.
-It is impossible to change the address of an account once created.
+It is impossible to change the address of an account once created - this is important because the Address is intended to be a stable unique identifier for the account.

-Addresses are recommended as the unique ID to be used for access control mechanisms, e.g. an actor might maintain a `Set` of addresses which are allowed to execute a security-critical operation.
+Addresses are recommended to be used as the unique ID for access control mechanisms, e.g. an actor might maintain a `Set` of addresses which are allowed to execute a security-critical operation.

-Addresses are also typically used as the index for data structures that track ownership of digital assets.
+Addresses are also typically used as the key for indexed data structures that track ownership of digital assets.
 A common pattern is to represent ownership as a `Map` of addresses to numbers representing balances of the appropriate digital asset(s).

 ### User Accounts

+User accounts are accounts controlled / owned by individuals or organisations that use the Convex Network.

-A user account is an account with a public key defined, which is used to validate the digital signature of transactions.
+A user account is defined as an account with a public key defined, which is used to validate the digital signature of transactions.
 The associated private key is assumed to be under the secure control of an external user.

 A user account is considered the origin account during the execution of any transaction submitted for this account.

 ### Actor Accounts

+Actor accounts are autonomous accounts that manage trusted code and data.
+They can be considered as autonomous software components operating on the Convex Network.
+Typical applications of actors might include:
+- Implementing a digital asset such as a fungible token or collection of NFTs
+- Providing a public registry of accredited organisations
+- An auction house that manages multiple concurrent auctions, and ensures winners correctly receive their purchased items
+- Providing a shared code library for other accounts to utilise

-An actor account is an account with no public key.
+An actor account is defined as any account with no public key.

-Actors do nothing on their own (with some limited execptions e.g. scheduled operations).
+Actors do nothing on their own initiative (with some limited exceptions e.g. scheduled operations).
 They need to be invoked by other accounts, e.g. a user will typically `call` an exported actor function from their own account.

 ### Lisp Machine

 Each account can be considered as a small, lightweight lisp machine!
 It has its own programmable environment, and can be interacted with via transactions (write) or queries (read-only).

-There's no limit on what can be done with this capability, as the CVM provides a fully Truring complete programming environment.
+There's no limit on what can be done with this capability, as the CVM provides a fully Turing complete programming environment.
 You can control an account with a REPL, use it to script various on-chain operations, use it as a temporary environment for on-chain smart contract development etc.

 ### Controllers

+Controllers allow an account to be controlled by other accounts, as an alternative or in addition to the use of transactions signed with the account key.
+Typical purposes might include:
+- Allowing a trusted third party to recover the account if the user's private key is lost
+- Allowing a maintainer to make upgrades to an actor
+- Allowing a DAO to receive instructions from an actor that manages votes on proposals

 Optionally, an account may define a controller, giving the ability to one or more other accounts to control the account.
 The controller may be a specific address of another account, or a trust monitor that permits access to an arbitrary set of accounts that may be defined in code (e.g. accounts authorised by a governance actor or DAO).